CynthiaWang2018/Machine-Learning-and-AI/README.md

 Source code
 Figure (a scatterplot about the 2-dimensional code for the test set, please use different colors to distinguish different digits)

+Mid and Final PJ:
+Implement a complete project with the algorithms related to machine learning and artificial intelligence.